ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

   * `.ssh/keys/github.pub`: Public key.

 {{< callout type="info" >}}
-Read more about available configuration options for `ssh-keygen` [here](https://www.man7.org/linux/man-pages/man1/ssh-keygen.1.html).
+You can read more about the available configuration options of `ssh-keygen` at the [`ssh-keygen` man page](https://www.man7.org/linux/man-pages/man1/ssh-keygen.1.html).
 {{< /callout >}}

 ### Create the SSH Config File